 Cynata’s Cymerus™ mesenchymal stem cells (MSCs) were used in an independent study conducted by the Cooperative Research Centre for Cell Therapy Manufacturing (CTM CRC) in a preclinical model of diabetic wounds.

 CTM CRC evaluated cells from five different sources: Cymerus MSCs, bone marrow-derived MSCs supplied by a commercial manufacturer, and MSCs derived from dental pulp, bone chips and gingival fibroblasts (cells found in the gums).

 The primary outcome measure was the extent of re-epithelialisation (skin restoration) of the wound surface after three days, which is representative of the speed of wound healing.

 These results suggest that the most effective cell types for this application are Cymerus MSCs or MSCs derived from gingival fibroblasts or bone chips.
 However, the gingival fibroblast- and bone chip derived MSCs were produced in an academic laboratory under non-GMP conditions, and there are major challenges associated with producing clinical-grade cells from those sources at commercial scale.
 Conversely, Cynata’s Cymerus technology platform provides a readily available and effectively limitless source of consistent, clinical-grade MSCs.

-Building on the very encouraging pre-clinical data Cynata is presently developing plans to undertake a randomised controlled clinical trial in 30 patients with diabetic foot ulcers.
-This will be the first clinical trial to utilise CYP-006TK, a polymer-coated silicon dressing (seeded with Cymerus MSCs) to facilitate topical application to the wound.
+Building on the very encouraging pre-clinical data Cynata commenced in December 2021 a randomised controlled clinical trial in 30 patients with diabetic foot ulcers.
+This is the first clinical trial to utilise CYP-006TK, a novel polymer-coated silicon dressing (seeded with Cymerus MSCs) to facilitate topical application to the wound.
 Cynata has exclusively licensed the dressing technology from leading manufacturer of innovative biomedical coatings, TekCyte Limited.

 Diabetes Australia